 Yet once again the condition of modernity, and indeed its dangers, continues without reference to the reputation of modernisms.
 Jervis puts it that ‘…the incalculable and unaccountable consequences of our actions both stimulate the imperative to greater order and control, yet also, subtly, subvert it…’ In fact, as the nineteenth century Positivists anticipated, democracy (which O’Hear accepts with reluctance) proves to be a more unpredictable system than modernists would wish.
 If democracy also proves to be the only way that public trust may be sought, let alone retained – for instance because expert elites are not in fact capable of providing the reliable, efficient and honest direction that positivism had envisaged – then a substantial measure of uncertainty and risk must be accepted.
 Whether modernity would then be any more likely to afford room for an ‘elevated’ vision of mankind such as O’Hear would like to see remains an open question.
 If, however, we at least come to accept that ‘after progress’ in fact turns out to be ‘more of the same’, so that we abandon any illusion that merely disposing of modernist projects will of its own accord enable us to even control modernity, let alone escape from it, we are then free to investigate whether ecological sustainability or anything else can allow us to escape from the spider’s web.

-1. Niall Ferguson (op cit.) suggests that the contrast in the fortunes of American and European Christianity since the nineteenth century is due to the inefficiency of state monopolies applying in the case of religion as well as business.
-But there is probably also the factor that, without any church establishment, American Christians (and Jews or Muslims) could accept their fragmentation with diverse forms of worship and competing churches rather than pretending to a unity which did not really exist.
+1. Niall Ferguson (op cit.) suggests that the contrast in the fortunes of European and American Christianity since the nineteenth century is due to the inefficiency of state monopolies applying in the case of religion as well as business.
+But there is probably also the factor that, without any church establishment, American Christians (and Jews or Muslims) could accept their fragmentation with diverse froms of worship and competing churches rather than pretending to a unity which did not really exist.

-3. See Frank (1996; Chase-Dunn, 1989; Chirst, 1977; Chirot, 1994 and Wallerstein (1974) for criticism of modernisation theory from the perspectives of Marxism and dependency theory.
-Marshall Salins's Stone Age Economics (1974) takes issue with the idea that industrialisation and modernisation free people from the drudgery of pre-industrial societies.
+3. See Frank (1996; Chase-Dunn, 1989; Chirst, 1977; Chirot, 1994 and Wallerstein (1974) for criticism of the modernisation theory from the perspectives of Marxism and dependency theory.
+Marshall Salin's Stone Age Economics (1974) takes issue with the idea that industrialisation and modernisation free people from the drudgery of pre-industrial societies.